-C. Promoting effective stewardship of our natural resources.
+C. Promote effective stewardship of our natural resources.

 The Town understands that stewardship of our environment can have short-term fiscal costs.
 However, these costs pale in comparison to the long-term benefits to the health and well-being of our community.
 The Town strives to be leader in environmental awareness in our community and our region.
 The Town will continue to support environmental stewardship through the Energy and Environmental Conservation Committee (EECC), This is a newly-formed board that resulted from the merging of the Conservation Board and the Energy and Environment Advisory Committee.
 This Board focuses on environmental stewardship and sustainability while looking for ways to lower energy consumption in Penfield.
 This newly-formed Board will increase public education and awareness, promote increased stewardship of our natural resources, and increase focus on recycling and green infrastructure.
 The Town will continue to promote and expand its use of renewable energy sources.
 The Town's solar generation facility on the DPW campus provides 75% of the power necessary for Town facilities.
-The Town will continue taking a proactive role in the protection and stewardship of our community's environment and natural resources, which provide innumerable benefits to Penfield and our surrounding neighbors.
+The Town will continue taking a proactive role in the protection and stewardship of our community's environment and natural resources and work with collaboratively with other municipalities and agencies to implement regional priorities realted to protection of natural resources.